 Gas, Electric, Water, Garbage, Phone bill, Renters Insurance, Health Insurance, Car Insurance, Internet, Car gas, and tolls.

 While yes, you can shop around to find the best bundle and deals- it's all money that you most likely have to spend.
 We made sure to OVER budget for these, yes some month's gas is less or garbage will be more, but what's the highest we will ever pay?
 Let's budget that every month.
 Cheers to you if you know your patterns, but we are new house owners, so finding a nice average is great for us- and great for my mental health! :)

 0% is a friend of ours!

 Conveniently enough, Toyota was offering 0% loans and we snatched up TWO Toyota Corollas.
-Dependable, safe car that also comes with a manufacture warranty and extended care package meaning for the next 5 years I'm happily dropping my car off for maintenance and never have to worry.
+Dependable, safe car that also comes with a manufacturer warranty and extended care package meaning for the next 5 years, I'm happily dropping my car off for maintenance and never have to worry.
 This stress relief and 0% was fantastic but this added A LOT of money to our monthly expense list- $700 to be exact.

-My point here is- we all want nice things, but again the priority for us is LIFE, and the car I drive doesn't need to be the top of the line for me to be happy- so we went for basic and reliable while making a 'low expense' decision.
+My point here is- that we all want nice things, but again the priority for us is LIFE, and the car I drive doesn't need to be the top of the line for me to be happy- so we went for basic and reliable while making a 'low expense' decision.